vrijune/web-dev10-servlets/README.md

 Exercise 4 &ndash; AJAX Endpoint Individual Article Loader
 ========================
 Now try to create a new endpoint that will load an individual article.
 This endpoint should receive a request parameter that defines the id for an article to load.
-Use this endpoint to create a page that uses an AJAX request to let the user load one article at a time.
+Use this endpoint to create a page that uses an AJAX request to let the user load one article at a time by clicking a next button.

+You should add a button that lets the user request a new page that should send a parameter for the next article to be requested.
+You can use the article id as a reference to the current article in order to get the parameter for the next article to load.

 The page would look something like this:

 ![](spec/loadNextArticle.PNG)